Beyond Denial: Anosognosia and Alzheimer's Disease

 - Uncharacteristic or decreased ability to manage their money or monthly bills.

-- Will make up answers to things.
-However, they believe that what they are saying is true.
+- Making up answers to things while believing what they are saying is true.

-- Exhibits poor decision making, decreased self-care, and quick to anger when their forgetfulness is brought up.
+- Exhibiting poor decision-making, decreased self-care, and quickness to anger when their forgetfulness is brought up.

 Anosognosia and caregiving

-Anosognosia can provide challenging in those individuals with Alzheimer’s disease and various other forms of dementia.
+Anosognosia can be challenging in people with Alzheimer's disease and other dementias.
 Our loved ones can be completely convinced they are healthy.
-To the point where they may refuse medications, treatments, and any medical evaluations.
-This can lead to extreme frustration with caretakers.
+They may even refuse medications, treatments, and medical evaluations.
+This can lead to extreme frustration among caregivers.

-Below are 5 tips to help caregivers to relate better with their loved one with Alzheimer’s disease and anosognosia.
+Here are a few tips to help caregivers relate better to their loved one with Alzheimer's disease and anosognosia:3

-- Provide structure and schedule of daily tasks.
+- Provide structure and a schedule of daily tasks.

-- Work together with your loved one with money management and cleaning tasks.
+- Work together on money management and cleaning tasks.

-- Remain focused and calm when speaking with your loved one when voicing any concerns, you have.
+- Remain focused and calm when voicing any concerns.

-- Focus activities and appointments in the morning hours, when your loved one is more rested.
+- Schedule activities and appointments in the morning when possible, when your loved one is more rested.

-- As always be gentle, empathetic, and encouraging with your loved one.
+- As always, be gentle, empathetic, and encouraging.